blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/The App Hype.md

 # My Ideas of Software
 - Infrastructure Software: General Purpose Infrastructure Software (Replaces [[Enterprise Management Software|EMS]])
 - Organization Software: Software tailored to a specific Organization (is expected to have interfaces with other infrastructure software)
-- Network Service Software: Software that provides network services (Self-hosting / Web Applications)

-- Local Service (e.g. Container Service, Waydroid Session, ADB Server, Download Manager)
+- Applications (e.g. Office Software, Productivity Suites, 3D Modeling Software, CAE Software)
+- Accessories (e.g. Web Browser, E-Mail, Audio manager, Podman)
+	- System Accessories (e.g. File Manager, Shell)
 - Utilities (e.g. Video Converters, Virus Scanners, Compiler)
-- Applications (e.g. )
-- System Software (e.g. Service Software Manager, Disk Checker)
+	- System Utilities (e.g. Service Software Manager, Disk Checker)
+- Local Service (e.g. Steam Update Service, ADB Server, Download Manager)
-- System Service (e.g. Service Software Monitor, ACPI, Defragmenter)
+	- Local System Service (e.g. Service Software Monitor, ACPI, Defragmenter)
+- Network Host Service: Software that provides network services (Self-hosting / Web Applications)
+- Software Library Runtimes (e.g. DirectX, Wine, Mesa, X)
-- Software Library Runtimes (e.g. System API Runtime, Application Specific Runtimes)
+	- System Software Library API Runtimes (e.g. Win32 DLLs, GNU C Library)
 - Media and Games (Games are a combination of Media and Application)

-- Applications vs Clients?
-- Notion is an application, but Firefox is a Client, or an Accessory
-- Office Suites are also application software, not accessories

 Software can be further divided into Local and Network software.
+Local Software can be divided into User and System Software.
+Network Software can be divided into Host and Client Software.
+Network Host Software are provided as Services, and Client Software are Utilities or Applications.

+> [!tip] Idea
-\* There's only just software.
+> There's only just software.
 All software either runs directly on the CPU, or it is dependent (or restricted) on other software such as the booted **Kernel**, **Kernel+System API Runtime** (aka the OS), **Kernel+System API Runtime+Application Specific Runtime**, or just an **Application Specific Runtime** (in which case, the runtime already depends on the OS, without the developer having to worry about it)